 Refunds and disputes

-There may be occasions, in accordance with this Billing Policy and the Terms, that Bluedot will refund a payment that has been charged.
+There may be occasions, in accordance with this Billing Policy and the Terms, that Bluedot will refund a payment that has been charged, or provide a credit for additional Services or Software.
 This will be considered, in consultation with You, on a case-by-case basis.

 Refunds will be made to the Payment Information used to charge the payment being refunded.